Houston Photography Programs

 Bachelor of Fine Arts in Photography and Digital Media

-The core requirements of the undergraduate degree program consists of 42 credit hours, while the major requirements take up 81 credit hours.
+The core requirements of the undergraduate degree program consist of 42 credit hours, while the major requirements take up 81 credit hours.
 The major courses consist of several advanced studios in photography.
 Other topics like graphic communication, computer imaging, traditional photography and printmaking are studied as well.
 There's also a class on developing photography portfolios to help students find a career after school or pursue a graduate degree.

 Master of Fine Arts in Photography and Digital Media